structured-query-language/structured-query-language.github.io/data-metric-function-in-snowflake.md

   ADD DATA METRIC FUNCTION count_of_nulls ON (SELECT FIRST_NAME, LAST_NAME, EMAIL_ADDRESS FROM CUSTOMER_DIM);
 ```

 Next, you set the interval at which metrics should be calculated.
 This is configured at the table level and can be as frequent as 1 minute.

 ```sql
 ALTER TABLE some_table SET DATA_METRIC_SCHEDULE = '1 HOUR';
 ```

-You can test DMFs by executing them ad-hoc or include them directly in your data pipelines running on Snowflake for in-line validation.
+You can test a customer DMFs by executing them ad-hoc or include them directly in your data pipelines running on Snowflake for in-line validation.
 This is how you execute a DMF:

 ``` sql
 SELECT scratch.saqib_ali.count_of_nulls (